andrejjh/andrejjh.github.io/index.md

-## Andre Heughebaert's resume
+# André Heughebaert's resume
 ![me](images/andrejjh.png)

-Hi there!
+>Hi there!

-With 30+ years experience in Software Development (mostly Database, OpenData, GIS and web apps), I 've seen a wide variety of technologies, programming languages and paradigm changes.
+>With 30+ years experience in Software Development (mostly Database, OpenData, GIS and web apps), I 've seen a wide variety of technologies, programming languages and paradigm changes.

-My educational background is:
-- *Civil Engineer* in Electro-mechanics & Computer Sciences at the [Polytechnic School of ULB](http://www.ulb.ac.be/facs/polytech/), Université Libre de Bruxelles 1983
-- *Master in Environmental Management* at [IGEAT](http://igeat.ulb.ac.be/), ULB 2006

-My current job is IT Software Engineer at Belgian Biodiversity Platform and Belgian GBIF Node manager.
+>My current job is IT Software Engineer at Belgian Biodiversity Platform and Belgian GBIF Node manager.

-Before that, I've been working in *Banking systems*(CIG-Intersys), *Digital TV*(Sony Electronics) and *e-Learning platform*(ULB).
+>Before that, I've been working in *Banking systems*(CIG-Intersys), *Digital TV*(Sony Electronics) and *e-Learning platform*(Université Libre de Bruxelles).

-Last but certainly not least, I'm proud father of four children.
+>Last but certainly not least, I'm the proud father of four children.

-Andre Heughebaert
+>André Heughebaert

+---
+## Educational background
+- **Civil Engineer** in Electro-mechanics & Computer Sciences at the [Polytechnic School of ULB](http://www.ulb.ac.be/facs/polytech/), ULB 1983
+- **Master in Environmental Management** at [IGEAT](http://igeat.ulb.ac.be/), ULB 2006

 ## Current job
 - Head of IT team & Node Manager at [Belgian Biodiverity Platform](http://www.biodiversity.be)
 - Nodes Committee Chair at [Global Biodiversity Information Facility](http://www.gbif.org)

-## Major projects
+## Some projects
 - [Belgian Data Portal](http://data.biodiversity.be/)
 - [Bio-GR](http://www.bio-gr.eu/)
 - [Saproxylic Beetles](http://projects.biodiversity.be/beetles)